 (A reader mentioned that smetana, a type of sour cream, is available in Eastern European shops.)

-Heavy cream is called crème liquide or crème entière in French.
+Heavy cream is called crème liquide, crème fluide, or crème entière in French.
 Both are liquid pouring creams.
 They are available in supermarkets.
-Their fat percentage is usually around 30% whereas American cream is about 36%, although it behaves the same in most applications.
+(Be aware that entière is full-fat and légère is low-fat, which containers thickeners and will not whip.)
+The fat percentage of crème entière is usually around 30% whereas American cream is about 36%, although it behaves the same in most applications.
 (For whipping, get the cream with the highest percentage possible.)
-Fresh cream is available in supermarkets in the dairy case; be aware that UHT cream is common in France, which can be challenging to whip, and is refrigerated or unrefrigerated.
+Fresh cream is available in supermarkets in the dairy case; be aware that sterlized UHT cream is common in France, which can be challenging to whip, and is refrigerated or unrefrigerated.
+Some fromageries sell heavy cream, although most offer UHT cream.
+Beillevaire fromageries carry fresh, raw heavy cream.

 To replace the sticky brown sugar used in American recipes, there are two options.
 One is sucre vergeoise, which is beet sugar sprayed with caramel-coating (to resemble brown sugar) and sucre cassonade, which is unrefined cane sugar.
 Both are available in dark and light variations: light (cuivrée) or dark (ambrée), for cassonade.